nem0/LumixEngine/_posts/2015-10-11-third-party-libraries-in-lumix-engine.markdown

 vs

 ```
-	// some xml un .ui
+	// somwhere in .ui, some xml
 	....

 	// somwhere in .h